FrancisEmpleo/blog/_posts/2017-6-16-SimpleCrudApp.md

 ![Student]({{ site.baseurl }}/images/StudentClass.PNG)
 7. Then create new class under Models and name it “StudentDbContext” and create the following property and method as you can see in the image below.
 ![StudentDbContext]({{ site.baseurl }}/images/context.PNG)
 8. Find WebConfig.cs and open it.
-Type the code below after "<appSettings></appSettings>".
+Type the code below after AppSettings tag.
 ```
 /* If you are using windows authentication exclude user id and password otherwise you need to specify those */
 <connectionStrings>